 Challenge number Detail of challenge 1 High level of SEND and SEMH needs means that many vulnerable pupils need additional support to regulate their emotions and be ready to learn.
 2 Attendance data from last academic year indicates a gap of 6% for disadvantaged pupils which directly affects pupil attainment.
-3 Low attainment on entry to Reception, particularly with communication and language, leads to lower outcomes for disadvantaged pupils in reading in KS1 and KS2.
+3 Low attainment on entry to Reception, particularly with communication and language, leads to gaps for some children as they move through the school.

 4 Limited enrichment experiences outside of school and lack of knowledge beyond lived experience makes accessing vocabulary and the curriculum challenging.

-5 70% of pupils eligible for Pupil Premium funding have experienced at least one Adverse Childhood Experience (ACEs) that we are aware of.
+5 60% of pupils eligible for Pupil Premium funding have experienced at least one Adverse Childhood Experience (ACEs) that we are aware of.
 This level of trauma affects the way children's brains work and their ability to be ready for learning.
 6 Parental engagement for some families is limited due to issues beyond school.
 This can have a detrimental effect on attendance and outcomes for disadvantaged pupils.